Gustaf Gründgens: Post-war life

-Imprisoned by the Soviet NKVD for 9 months in 1945 – 1946, Gründgens was released thanks to the intercession of the Communist actor Ernst Busch, whom Gründgens himself had saved from execution by the Nazis in 1943.
-During the denazification process his statements helped to exonerate acting colleagues, including Göring’s widow, Emmy, and Veit Harlan, director of the film Jud Süß.
+Imprisoned by the Soviet NKVD for 9 months in 1945 – 1946, Gründgens was released due to the intercession of the Communist actor Ernst Busch, whom Gründgens himself had saved from execution by the Nazis in 1943.
+During the denazification process, his statements helped to exonerate acting colleagues, including Göring’s widow, Emmy, and Veit Harlan, director of the film Jud Süß.

 Gründgens returned to the Deutsches Theater, later became Intendant of the Düsseldorfer Schauspielhaus, and from 1955 directed the Deutsches Schauspielhaus in Hamburg.
-He again performed as Mephistopheles; the 1960 film Faust by Peter Gorski was made with the Deutsches Schauspielhaus ensemble.
+He again performed as Mephistopheles; the 1960 film Faust, directed by his adoptive son Peter Gorski, was made with the Deutsches Schauspielhaus ensemble.

 Personal life

 Gründgens became romantically involved with Klaus Mann while the two of them were performing in the Hamburg production of Mann’s play Anja and Esther.
-In 1926, while in a relationship with Klaus, Gründgens married Erika Mann, who was herself in a relationship with Klaus’s fiancé Pamela Wedekind.
+In 1926, while in a relationship with Klaus, Gründgens married Klaus's sister Erika Mann, who was herself in a relationship with Klaus's fiancée Pamela Wedekind.
 By 1927, Erika and Gründgens were separated.
 They officially divorced in 1929, around the time that Gründgens’s relationship with Klaus ended.
 Gründgens eventually became the basis of several characters in Klaus Mann’s fiction, including the character of Gregor Gregori in Treffpunkt im Unendlichen and the character of Hendrik Höfgen in the infamous novel Mephisto.

 From 1936 to 1946, Gründgens was married to the famous German actress Marianne Hoppe.
+He had a son with her, Benedikt Johann Percy Gründgens, born in 1946.
 Despite these lavender marriages, Gründgens was widely known as homosexual.
 While other homosexuals were persecuted and sent to concentration camps during the Third Reich, Gründgens was tolerated by the Nazi elites because of his high reputation as an actor.